Brittanysacha/FIFA-2018-Tableau-Player-Analysis/assignment.md

 3. Build at least 5 different visualizations to learn more about the dataset.

-Player Ratings and Attributes
-- What is the distribution of player ratings across different leagues and divisions?
-      - Are there any leagues on the same division level that have significantly higher or lower player ratings compared to others?

-- What is the distribution of average player's wage value in Euros across each league and divisions?
-      - Highlight Stats and positions for players whose cost is >= 10% of the team budget.
-      - Which clubs pay the highest wages for players?
-Which clubs have the highest player values?

-- How does a player's age correlate with their overall and potential ratings?
-Which countries have the highest-rated players?
-Are there any countries that are overrepresented or underrepresented in the dataset?

 4. This table has 70 different features.
 Can you detect the most important features ?
 Why do you think these are important?
 Could you define a question for yourself?
 Try to learn more about these categories and find appropriate numerical features to study different trends in them.

   - For example ,  the following features could be important for your analysis :